The Fast-Mimicking Diet

 Day Five – The RE-FEED

 7.00am: My choice of 8.00am at the start of this was entirely arbitrary, and I had nothing to gain from waiting an extra hour before tucking into breakfast.
-An hour earlier I weighed only 68.0kg – though i’m the first to point out that this is not a true reflection of my weight.
+An hour earlier I weighed only 68.0kg.
+I’m the first to point out that this is not a true reflection of my weight.

-Breakfast: I took quite comprehensive notes prior to doing this, and one point I picked up was not to re-feed with grains or high sugar.
-I didn’t write down WHY this is the case but no doubt due to the effect on the body in such a carb-deprived state.
+Breakfast: I took quite comprehensive notes prior to doing this.
+One point I picked up was not to re-feed with grains or high sugar.
+I didn’t write down why this is the case but no doubt due to the effect on the body in such a carb-deprived state.
 I settled on Greek Yoghurt, Berries and Coconut Flakes.
 This was swiftly followed by a Three Egg Omelette with Green Peppers and Spinach.